douglasjmcdo/portfolio-react/README.md

 # portfolio-react is exactly what it sounds like
 I built this single-page React app to serve as my art portfolio.
-It displays my own artwork across I retain copyright for all art and code.
+I retain copyright for all art and code.

 ## Overview:
 This app displays art projects in a responsive grid.
 These projects can be sorted or filtered by title, date, medium, or industry.
 The app is entirely autopopulated from a json file containing each entry and its metadata.
+The json file can be populated by placing the images in public/src and using the py-import python program to process them.

 ## Boards